orestesgaolin/site-www/src/tools/non-promotion-reasons.md

 #### Note about unrelated classes

-Note that in the above example it’s clear why it's unsafe to promote the field `_overridden`: because there’s an override relationship between the field and the getter.
+Note that in the above example it's clear why it's unsafe to promote the field `_overridden`: because there's an override relationship between the field and the getter.
 However, a conflicting getter will prevent field promotion even if the classes are unrelated.
 For example: